hpssjellis/maker100/README.md

 4. The $129 USD [Sony Spresense Kit](https://shop.framos.com/us/spresense) with Breakout Board and Camera and now works on the Arduino IDE
 5. The $25.50 USD [Arduino Nano-RP2040-Connect](https://store.arduino.cc/usa/nano-rp2040-connect-with-headers) Is very new but has lots of potential over the RPI Pico as it has WiFi and BLE onboard.
 6. The $4 USD [Raspberry Pi Pico](https://www.raspberrypi.org/products/raspberry-pi-pico/) Amazing board, see above

+## Other Languages:
+I use the [Arduino MBED core](https://github.com/arduino/ArduinoCore-mbed)   Arduino's on going attempt to simplify the MBED Arm programming OS, but there are other options:

+1. [micro-Python](https://micropython.org/) The Portenta actually runs micro-python through the [OpenMV platform](https://openmv.io/) For Python lovers this is another.
+Note: Python is very fast to run, whereas Arduino code  (C++) must be compilled and can take a long time for each compile, theoretically the Arduino code is faster on the board.

+2. [Circuit-Python](https://learn.adafruit.com/welcome-to-circuitpython) Another version of Python for micro-controllers by Adafruit which is a very maker friendly company.
+Does not support the Portenta but supports lots of other boards

+4. Javascript: I have not really seen a Javascript language that looks any easier than C++ yet.
+Open to suggetions

+5. [Visuino](https://www.visuino.com/) A Visual programming drag and drop code creator for the Arduino may soon have Portenta compatibility, probably the future of Makers using micro-controllers as the actuall coding is minimal

 ## Post Understanding Activites: